 Investing in Rehab-and-Flip Properties

-A great number of individuals generate sizeable income on these projects when the property is purchased at the right price, renovated with a reasonable amount of funds, and sold for a profit.
+A great number of individuals generate sizeable income on these investments when the property is purchased at the right price, renovated with a reasonable amount of funds, and sold for a profit.

-Even though flipping homes is the most common practice to earn investment income, you can also buy and flip commercial property such as a restaurant or office space.
-You can do the same with property in foreign countries provided you are familiar with the rules and regulations of investing abroad.
+In addition to flipping a house, you can also buy and flip a commercial property, such as a restaurant or office space.
+You can also do the same with property in foreign countries provided you are familiar with the rules and regulations of investing abroad.

-Your self-directed IRA is able to acquire these investments and earn income in the same manner.
-Not only does real estate add diversity to your portfolio, a successful investment can help you reach your retirement planning goals.
+Your self-directed IRA is able to acquire these investments, which provides diversity to your portfolio.
+A successful investment in a rehab-and-flip property with your IRA can help you reach your retirement planning goals.